 - the emissions from operating vehicles that are necessary for groundhandling activities,

 - third party emissions that may be directly or indirectly influenced by SEA.

 Specifically excluded are the emissions about which SEA, as a result of its regulatory and control "profile", can only exert influence and increase awareness thereof: emissions from vehicles (owned or managed by the airlines) and emissions from the operating vehicles that are necessary for groundhandling activities (owned and managed by the handlers, with the exception of the SEA handling, where the portion controlled by SEA itself has made possible a full alignment with the commitments set forth by the initiative).

 The emissions calculation has been based on the GHG Protocol (published by the World Business Council for Sustainable Development and the World Resources Institute) and the data submitted by SEA has been validated by WSP Environmental, a London company which scientifically supports the ACI Europe project.

-In 2016 SEA confirmed its leading position in Europe for both the Linate and Malpensa airports, within the level "3+neutrality" group along with 25 other airports, of which 2 Italian (Rome and Venice), which represent 18.9% of European traffic.
+In 2018, SEA confirmed its European leadership positioning for both Linate and Malpensa airports within the 3+ neutrality grouping, together with 40 other airports, of which 4 Italian (Rome and Venice), representing 24.2% of European traffic.